 Every student who is majoring in the department takes the initiative in creating, developing, and providing some form of hands-on voluntary service to an agency or ministry in which they can utilize the skills and insights acquired from their studies in the department.
-The departmental instructor for this course must approve in advance the proposed service.
+The departmental instructor for this course must approve the proposed service in advance.
 A pass/fail grade will be given.
-Prerequisites: Senior standing and instructor permission.
 (Fall)